 Aaron Scheid works as a Fellow for the Ecologic Institute.
 His areas of expertise are agricultural policy and land use, with a focus on the Common Agricultural Policy (CAP), carbon farming and nature-based solutions.
 Aaron Scheid works in English and German.

 At Ecologic Institute, Aaron Scheid leads a study on alternatives for synthetic chemical pesticide use for Friends of the Earth/BUND.
-He also contributes to the project "Capacity Building for Ambitious Climate Action in the Agri-food Sector in Central Eastern Europe" and supports the Directorate-General for Climate Action in analysing stakeholder feedback to the Call for Evidence, in preparation of an impact assessment on options for the certification of carbon removals.
-Additionally, he contributes to the Horizon 2020 projects "Sustainable Plant Protection Transition: A global health approach (SPRINT)" and "The European Agroecology Living Lab and Research Infrastructure Network (ALL-Ready)".
+He also contributes to the projects "Capacity Building for Ambitious Climate Action in the Agri-food Sector in Central Eastern Europe, Peatland Rewetting in Nitrogene-Contaminated Environments" (PRINCESS), "Pay as You Eat Meat – A European strategy to internalize the external costs of meat" and supports the Directorate-General for Climate Action in analysing stakeholder feedback to the Call for Evidence, in preparation of an impact assessment on options for the certification of carbon removals.
+Additionally, he contributes to the Horizon 2020 projects "Sustainable Plant Protection Transition: A global health approach" (SPRINT) and "The European Agroecology Living Lab and Research Infrastructure Network" (ALL-Ready).

 Aaron worked on a briefing for the Greens/EFA in the European Parliament on carbon farming.

 Before joining Ecologic Institute, Aaron Scheid worked as a research assistant for a member of the German Parliament, focusing on policies related to agriculture, forestry and fisheries in the time period from 2018 until 2021.
 His work was dedicated mainly to the committee for food and agriculture.